deeputech/deeputech.github.io/_posts/2022-11-07-rust-terminal-tools-linux-mac-windows-fish-zsh.md

 ## Alacritty

 Let us start with the terminal itself.
 [Alacritty](https://github.com/alacritty/alacritty) is a cross-platform modern terminal emulator with sensible defaults.
 It is **GPU accelerated**, super fast, and highly configurable.
 You can use it on Linux, macOS, and Windows.
 It doesn't have much in terms of a UI, and hence all [configurations](https://github.com/alacritty/alacritty/releases/download/v0.11.0/alacritty.yml) are done through YAML files.
 I don't use it as my primary terminal as I love [Yakuake](https://invent.kde.org/utilities/yakuake) too much for all its cool features.
 We can get most of those features (tabs, split panes, dropdown mode) using [tmux]() and [tdrop](https://github.com/noctuid/tdrop) if really needed.
 I use Alacrity when I need speed and GPU acceleration.
 There is an excellent tutorial on [using Alacritty with tmux](https://arslan.io/2018/02/05/gpu-accelerated-terminal-alacritty/).
+You could also use [Zellij](https://github.com/zellij-org/zellij), a modern terminal multiplexer written in Rust, with Alacritty.

 There is also the [Warp](https://www.warp.dev/) terminal, but it is not open source.
 It is a great terminal, but I prefer open source software.
 Thanks to [Fran Sancisco](https://dev.to/francisc) for the suggestion.